-You are able to import content to a single Collection using a zip file using Guru's webapp.
-Navigate to the Users & Collections page using the profile menu, and then click on the Collections tab.
-Click the settings icon of the Collection that you would like to add content to, then choose Import Content.
+You are able to import content to a single Collection using a zip file through Guru's webapp.
+Navigate to Settings > Users and Collections > Collections (linked here).
+Scroll to the Collection you wish to import into, then click the ellipses icon then choose Import Content.
 To import a .zip file, click the option that says Other and then follow the below instructions to create your .zip file.

 The full structure of the .zip file represents all the content in a single Collection.
-Every card, board, board group, resource, etc. in this directory structure will be added to the same collection.
+Every card, folder, resource, etc. in this directory structure will be added to the same Collection.
 This guide will give an overview of the required directory structure, and sample contents to build out your Collection's content.

-/ cards/ card1.yaml card1.md card2.yaml card2.html boards/ board1.yaml board-groups/ board-group1.yaml board-group2.yaml resources/ Image1.png mycoolsalesdeck.pdf collection.yaml
+/ cards/ card1.yaml card1.md card2.yaml card2.html folders/ folder1.yaml folder2.yaml resources/ Image1.png mycoolsalesdeck.pdf collection.yaml

 The root directory contains all of the content for the Collection.